araragao/shopping-platform/README.md

 - discounted order price
 - best discounted order price

-Additionally, it also supports CRUD operations for `Product` and `DiscountPolicy` entities.
+Additionally, it supports CRUD operations for `Product` and `DiscountPolicy` entities.

+`DiscountPolicy` can be of type `COUNT` or `PERCENTAGE`.
+`DiscountPolicy` threshold field should be used when there is a need to support different discount tiers based on the order's amount.

 ## Requirements
 - Java 17+